Sustainability at the Department of Water Resources

 See the entire policy at : http://aquanet.water.ca.gov/mao/dam/8000/8000.htm#b8001

 DWR is announcing a "Sustainable Year" campaign!
 From February to November, every month will have a Sustainability theme and related events that promote one of DWR's Sustainability goals.
 A complete calendar of goals and events is found under the Sustainable Year Page.
 Please feel free to suggest ideas and events that you think will help DWR reach its Sustainability goals.
-We hope you take advantage of the various opportunities to participate in helping DWR and you have a Sustainable Year!
+We hope you take advantage of the various opportunities to participate in helping DWR and that you have a Sustainable Year!

 DWR's Annual Sustainability Reports